gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 The MCP works seamlessly in VS Code with built-in configuration, while other IDEs like Cursor, Windsurf, and Trae require manual setup.
 The MCP leverages GitKraken CLI's unified authentication system, so you authenticate once and gain access to all your connected Git providers (GitHub, GitLab, Azure DevOps, Bitbucket) and issue trackers (Jira, GitHub Issues, Linear).

 Configuration setup and documentation can be found at [help.gitkraken.com/mcp](https://help.gitkraken.com/mcp/mcp-getting-started/).

+We're just scratching the surface of what's possible with the GitKraken MCP.
+Future releases will expand capabilities, integrations, and IDE support.

 ### Linear Integration `PRO`